Due: First Lab Section meeting of the week of September 9th

 Note that the

-is a file relative path and that has changed from the original posting of this document.
-Root relative paths are not working consistently onpeople.duke.edu
+<link>element'shrefis a file relative path and that has changed from the original posting of this document.
+Root relative paths are not working consistently onpeople.duke.eduand we are trying to ascertain why in consultation with OIT.
+Root relative paths seem to work for an<img>element'ssrcattribute, but not a<link>element'shrefattribute. -

 Using semantically correct HTML, add the following content to the template: